boardfish/dissertation/contents/2-requirements-and-analysis.md

 Hearing the opinions of an escape room maintainer helped me to anticipate the potential results and begin planning.

-These results were found from the seven responses received:
+These results were drawn from the seven responses received ([Appendix III][Appendix III: Collated Survey Results]):

 - Four maintainers already share photos online, but the remaining three are all interested by the prospect of it